cdepillabout/evil-nix/README.md

 $ nix-build ./hello.nix
 ```

-> Note that this `./hello.nix` file is not a _real_ derivation, and you can't
+> This `./hello.nix` file is not a _real_ derivation, and you can't save it to
-> actually save it to disk and run it as-is.
-It has been slightly modified to
+> disk and run it as-is.
+It has been modified to be easier to
-> be easier to understand for people new to Nix.
-Checkout one of the following
+> understand for people new to Nix.
-> tutorials an intro to writing real derivations:
+>
+> If you're interesting in writing your first real Nix derivation, checkout one
+> of the following tutorials:
 >
 > 1. [Your First Derivation](https://github.com/justinwoo/nix-shorts/blob/master/posts/your-first-derivation.md)
 > 2. [Hacking Your First Package](https://nix-tutorial.gitlabpages.inria.fr/nix-tutorial/first-package.html)